ionutcirja/backbone.mixins/README.md

 This is an extension of Backbone library to add support for mixins.

-About mixin pattern you can read here: https://addyosmani.com/resources/essentialjsdesignpatterns/book/#mixinpatternjavascript
+Some good documentation about the mixin pattern can be found here: https://addyosmani.com/resources/essentialjsdesignpatterns/book/#mixinpatternjavascript

 Any pull request for optimisations and new additions is more than welcome.